nilesjohnson/sage_animate/README.txt

 USAGE
 ------

-An outline / suggested workflow:
+An outline / suggested workflow.
+See demo.sage for a demonstration of this workflow.

 * Begin by designing Frame and Scene classes which draw still scenes for (a segment of) your animation.
 They should be able to produce a